-God did not just leave us “outside the camp”.
-He sent His own son, to bring us back into a loving, obedient relationship.
-The Bible calls it reconciliation.
-As soon as mankind was separated from the Father because of sin, a Mediator stepped in to bring them back “into the camp”.
+The Father did not leave the human race “outside the camp” with no hope of return.
+He sent His own son, to bring us back.
+The Bible calls it reconciliation or “atonement”.
+As soon as mankind was separated from the Father because of sin, the Mediator stepped in to bring them back.
 Who was this Mediator?
-The Bible says it was, and is the Son of God.
+The Bible says it was, and is, the Son of God.
 He is the “one mediator between God and man.”

+Moses - like Christ - stood between God and Israel.
+He spoke for God to Israel, and he prayed to God for Israel.
 The story is illustrated in Exodus Chapter 33.
 The LORD said to Moses, “I will not go up in your midst, lest I consume you on the way, for you are a stiff-necked people” (v.3).
 “I could come up into your midst in one moment and consume you” (v.5).
 We humans are so full of sin that direct contact with God would “consume” us.
-We need a buffer - a “tent of meeting” - a place of safe interaction, where a Mediator can speak to us the words of God, and where we can present our petitions.
-Moses was a “type” or living symbol of another “mediator” or go-between, who like Moses, would speak words from the LORD, and also present petitions to God our Father.
+We need a buffer - a “tent of meeting” - a place of safe interaction, a Mediator.
+Moses was a “type” - a living symbol - of Jesus Christ.
+In Moses we see a prophecy of the True Shepherd of the people.

 WE ARE RECONCILED TO THE FATHER, THROUGH THE SON

 Colossians 1:19-20 “For it pleased the Father that in Him all the fullness should dwell,

 and by Him to reconcile all things to Himself.”
 (See also 2 Corinthians 5:18.)